b-cubed-eu/documentation/src/content/docs/software/dubicube/bootstrap-method-cubes.md

 A more variable reference period will propagate greater uncertainty.
 In the case of GBIF data, more data will be available in recent years than in earlier years.
 If this is the case, it could make sense to select the last period as a reference period.
-In a way, this also avoids the arbitrariness of choice for the reference period.
+In a way, this also avoids the arbitrariness of choosing the reference period.
 You compare previous situations with the current situation (last year), where you could repeat this comparison annually, for example.
-Finally, when comparing multiple indicators, we recommend using a consistent reference period to maintain comparability
+Finally, when comparing multiple indicators, we recommend using a consistent reference period to maintain comparability.